Paying For SEO Sucks!

 You now have a mathematically, based on real-life figures way to forecast, predict and assess the value an SEO campaign could add to your business.

 If all the numbers stack up for you, you may have just found a media breakthrough for your business.

 But what’s most important is, you can now make educated decisions about your marketing budget and where to invest to grow your business.

-With that being said, if you have any further questions or if you’d like help with getting your business found on Google, reach out to me via email email@example.com or call us directly on 1300 188 662 or visit our website on www.WebsitesThatSell.com.au.
+With that being said, if you have any further questions or if you’d like help with getting your business found on Google, reach out to us if you're looking for a Brisbane SEO campaign, if you live on the Sunshine Coast meet us in our Sunshine Coast SEO Office, or get in touch with us via our Gold Coast SEO Office.
+Or call us directly on 1300 188 662 or visit our website on www.WebsitesThatSell.com.au.

 I look forward to talking to you and determining if the cost of SEO stacks up for your business to profit from FREE Google traffic long into the future.